Norbyte/bg3se/instructions_build_windows.md

 IF NOT DONE ALREADY: remove PostBuild in BG3Extender.vcxproj and BG3Updater.vcxproj and fix UpdateSigner.vcxproj/BG3Extender.vcxproj/BG3Updater.vcxproj/UpdateSigner.vcxproj with correct AdditionalIncludeDirectories

-create Generated folder in correct place...
+create Generated folder in correct place if needed...

 remove pause in .bat